tddpirate/dockerized-claudecode/OAUTH_SETUP_GUIDE.md

 ## 🎉 You're Done!

 Claude Code is now authenticated with your Pro/Max subscription.
-Your authentication token is **saved** in the `claude-settings` Docker volume at `/home/claudeuser/.claude`, so you won't need to re-authenticate every time you use the container.
+Your authentication token is **saved** in the project-specific Docker volume `claude-settings-<PROJECT_NAME>` at `/home/claudeuser/.claude/<PROJECT_NAME>/`, so you won't need to re-authenticate every time you use this project's container.

+**Note:** Each project has its own isolated settings.
+If you work on multiple projects, each can have:
+- Different Claude accounts (Pro/Max)
+- Different authentication tokens
+- Independent OAuth sessions

 ## 🔧 Troubleshooting